codeforamerica/rails-aws-starter/deploy/README.md

     Note: These backends will be environment specific, so name them accordingly.

-1. Initialize the local directory by running `terraform init -backend-config=./backend-configs/sandbox`
+1. From the deploy directory, initialize terraform to use the backend by running `terraform init -backend-config=./backend-configs/sandbox`

 ## Applying changes

-1. Run `terraform apply -var-file ./varfiles/sandbox`.
+1. From the deploy directory, run `terraform apply -var-file ./varfiles/sandbox`.